Mbatovi Ecoreserve: History

 In 1999, Jacinto Santa María and Marta González Ayala, both nature lovers, started looking for a natural space for a weekend retreat.
 They found a place in the middle of the Cordillera de los Altos, near Paraguay, with a beautiful view of the hills and the valley of Pirayu.

 They bought the property and decided to keep it conserved as a nature reserve, and to share it with the public.
 In 2003, Mbatovi was registered as a protected area in the General Directorate of Public Registries as the first Environmental Service of Paraguay.
 The Eco Reserva Mbatovi opened to the public in January 2006.
 It is designated a special adventure park by the National Tourist Interest (the National Tourism Secretary of Paraguay).

 Landscape

-The value of the reserve rests mainly in its beauty, accessibility and diversity of ecosystems available to study in a small area.
-There is an excellent panoramic view: It is possible to see the Cerro Santo Tomas, el Cerro Hu and the Cerro Pero to the south, and towards the east, the Valley of Pirayu and the Cerro Mbatovi.
+It is possible to see the Cerro Santo Tomas, el Cerro Hu and the Cerro Pero to the south, and towards the east, the Valley of Pirayu and the Cerro Mbatovi.

 Native species

-The area has unpolluted streams with various dams, where you can find Chachi, a very rare species of fern in danger of extinction, as well as many different types of plants such as maiden's hair, lichens, cactus and wild orchids, Small natural caves make the environment extremely peaceful.
+The area has unpolluted streams with various dams.

 On the side of the streams are deep forests with mature trees and much natural regeneration.
 There are more than a hundred native species present.